 This is perhaps one that I’m proudest of.
 This picture here – it’s a refugee boat.
 I got it from watching the news on television and I did loads of drawings of a helicopter hovering over boats in the Med.
 It’s meant to make you do exactly what you’re doing – (I’m bending my head sideways while I look) – it’s meant to make you feel a bit awkward.
 Lots of people say “No Fiona, it should be this way, or that way.
 That’s exactly what I’m going for – a feeling of “ooh, no, not right”, it makes you feel uncomfortable.
 Something about all those people packed into a tiny space, sort of sums up the refugee dilemma to me, people just fleeing.
 It’s uncomfortable.
 It’s terrifying.
 It’s horrible.
 Trying to get that across.

-This lady just came out of my head.
+This lady just came to me.
 I just wanted desert women.
 Very very simple.
 So that you look at their eyes and you see the anger and sadness at the dilemma they’re in.

 This one is in honour of Saif: an Iraqi woman in traditional dress.

-This one is a black Madonna, out of my head, I don’t know where she came from.
+This one is a black Madonna, I don’t know where she came from.
 Design is what I’m really about.
 Placing a person in the context of design.
 A spiritual icon.

 Here’s one that I sold ‘Drowning Man’.
 So many die that way, fleeing conflict and desperate poverty.